And Then...: Critical reception

-Upon release, And Then... received generally positive reviews from music critics.
-Allmusic wrote that "Joe maintains his steady recording output with And Then..., another in a line of his generally solid if not overly exceptional albums highlighted by a couple standout cuts [...]
+AllMusic wrote that "Joe maintains his steady recording output with And Then..., another in a line of his generally solid if not overly exceptional albums highlighted by a couple standout cuts [...]
 Here he's in really good hands, especially on the aforementioned Kelly and Hamilton songs, which rank among the very best of his career.
 They rated the album three and a half stars out of five.
+Billboard wrote: "Enlisting Kelly and other guest producers, Joe undercuts the consistency critique leveled at last year's Better Days.
+There are still a few formulaic and trite bumps along the way [...]
+Those missteps are outpaced by several noteworthy tracks."
+Dennis Kelly from The Morning Call found that "after his biggest album, 2000's My Name Is Joe, he seemed to lose his way a bit on the followup, 2001's Better Days.
+Now with And Then… [...] he's back to his slow jam ways [...] that best suit Joe's soft, sentimental delivery, which should suit his fans just fine."